 After a train robbery mission on Tarsonis, a Confederate Adjuntant was discovered which was encrypted.
 Orlan was then hired to decrypt the Adjuntant but unknowingly had instead decided to backstab them and sell it to the Dominion, after discovering it contained damning information about Mengsk.
 Mira Han then decides to help Raynor after his raiders pay her in recovering it after revealing Orlan's secret plan.

-With the device decrypted, Raynor and Matt had found conclusive evidence that Mengsk had ordered Psi emitters to be used on Tarsonis in order to attract massive waves of Zerg and use them as a weapon against the Confederacy and sacrifice billions of lives in order to overthrow them.
+With the device decrypted, Raynor and Matt had found conclusive evidence that Mengsk had ordered Psi emitters to be used on Tarsonis in order to attract massive waves of Zerg and use them as a weapon against the Confederacy, sacrificing billions of innocent lives in order to overthrow his enemies.
 He had said at the end "I will rule this sector or see it burnt to ashes around me."

 Tychus Findlay Saga

 Since Tychus and Raynor had agreed to steal Xel'Naga artifacts for the Moebius Foundation, they had stolen artifacts from many worlds in the sector fighting many opponents such as the Tal'Darim Protoss and the Zerg in capturing the artifacts.
 However, when payday arrived, they were instead greeted by Dominion Battlecruisers.
 Raynor and Tychus agreed to invade the ships and take out Mengsk but rather than being greeted by the Emperor, they instead found his son, Prince Valerian.
 It was revealed that he was behind the Moebius Foundation and that he wanted the artifacts because he believed it was a possible way to free Kerrigan from the Zerg infestation.
-His motivation was that if he could stop the Zerg and reform the most dangerous mass murderer in history, then he would be a worthy successor.
+His motivation was that if he could stop the Zerg and reform the most dangerous mass murderer in history, then he would have proven himself a worthy successor to his father's rule.
 Raynor reluctantly agrees to side with him.

-Soon afterwards, a drunken fight between Tychus and Raynor happens in the cantina after people are dissatisfied with the fact that they had sided with the Dominion.
+Soon afterwards, a drunken fight between Tychus and Raynor breaks out in the cantina after people are dissatisfied with the fact that they had sided with the Dominion.
 After defeating Tychus and electrocuting him with the cables from the broken jukebox.
-Raynor then says his war was not about overthrowing Mengsk but it was about saving lives, and if they take out the forces on Char, then they would have saved billions of lives to the Zerg.
-He also said that even if they focused their attention on Mengsk, overthrowing him would have been pointless if the Zerg had wiped both of them out.
+Raynor then says his war was not about overthrowing Mengsk but saving lives, and if they take out the forces on Char, then they would have saved billions of lives from the Zerg.
+He also said that even if they focused their attention on Mengsk, overthrowing him would have been pointless if the Zerg wiped both of them out.

 Final Missions/Invasion of Char

-After capturing the final artifact, Raynor's Raiders and Velerian's Dominion force led by General Warfield invaded the Zerg homeworld of Char but the landing was not a complete success as they were ambushed by Zerg upon approaching the planet.
+After capturing the final artifact, Raynor's Raiders and Velerian's Dominion force, led by General Warfield invaded the Zerg colony world of Char but the landing was not a complete success, as they were ambushed by the Zerg upon approaching the planet.
 Raynor had landed on the ground and decided to save any scattered survivors of the Zerg attacks in an effort to amass a large army and pull the invasion off.
 Raynor then rescued Warfield from a crash landing and a Zerg ambush.

-- If Raynor sides with Tychus, then the Zerg's Nydus Worms are taken out, hence Nydus Worms would not be seen on the final mission
+- If Raynor sides with Tychus, then the Zerg's Nydus Worms are taken out, hence Nydus Worms will not be seen on the final mission.

-- If Raynor sides with Warfield, then they take out the Zerg's aerial platforms through destroying the cooling systems on them, hence Mutalisks and Corruptors will not be seen on the final mission.
+- If Raynor sides with Warfield, then they take out the Zerg's aerial platforms by destroying their cooling systems, and Mutalisks and Corruptors will not be seen on the final mission.

-On the final push, Raynor activates the artifact and protects it against increasing waves of Zerg until the final possible moment where they are overwhelmed.
-The artifact then activates and the Zerg on Char are wiped out, disinfecting Kerrigan in the process.
+On the final push, Raynor activates the artifact and protects it against increasing waves of Zerg until the last possible moment where they are overwhelmed.
+The artifact then activates and all the Zerg on Char are wiped out, disinfecting Kerrigan in the process.

-Raynor and Tychus then journey to the main hive and find Kerrigan's disinfected body.
+Raynor and Tychus then journey to the main hive and find Kerrigan's disinfected body, now a curious, stable mixture of Human DNA with minor Zerg elements.
 However, Tychus attempts to aim a gun at Kerrigan's head and then reveals to Jim that he had made a deal with Mengsk.
-If Kerrigan were killed then Mengsk would free him from his suit and order his release.
+If Kerrigan were killed, then Mengsk would free him from his suit and order his release.
 Tychus fires but Raynor then deflects the fired bullet with his elbow, turns around and shoots his old friend in the head with a revolver.

 The ending cinematic involves Raynor carrying Kerrigan out of the hive, with Dominion battlecrusers flying above.